niuers/Distributed-System-Design-Review/Approach System Design Questions.md

 2. Scale (Read and Write):
    * How many daily active users (DAU) are there?
    * How many read requests per second (QPS) do we expect?
+      *  QPS = 100: personal desktop
+      *  QPS = 1K: A good web server is fine (logic, DB access etc.), consider single point of failure
+      *  QPS = 1m: Need a cluster of 1000 servers, maintenance
+      *  A single web server may take up to 1K QPS (consider cache)
+      *  A SQL Database may take up to 1K QPS (less if there are more JOIN and INDEX query)
+      *  A NoSQL Database (Cassandra) may take up to 10K QPS
+      *  A NoSQL Database (Memcached) may take up to 1M QPS
    * How much data is queried per request?
    * What is the expected read to write ratio?
    * How many videos view are processed per second?